Originally published 9-13-17. Edited a little on 8-5-20.

 Resilience Can Be Learned

 Life inevitably brings change.
-We all have times of encountering stress, loss and disruptive events.
+We all encounter stress, loss and disruptive events.
 Luckily, we humans are able to adapt to unforeseen circumstances, generating new ways of being, thinking and acting.
 The links in this post and the resources following offer help in building resilience in ourselves and within the groups and organizations we’re part of.

 *Details changed to protect privacy